chaunm/node-actors-prototype/actors/logic/broker.md

 | 1.0  | May 28th 2016 | Anh Le  | Initial release |

-This actor acts as a guard, being responsible for ACL controls
+This actor acts as a broker, being responsible for managing connections to our system bus

-It must conform `Actor Commons` (see more in `1.actor-system.md`)
+It must conform `Actor Commons` (see more in `../actor-system.md`)

+# A. UID
+The actor's local UID is: `system/broker`

+# B. Mailboxes
 The actor uses following mailboxes

 **Security note**